 There are great online teaching resources available here at UD to help

-you create or refresh your online course(s) this summer.
+you create or refresh your online course(s).
 The most

 effective way to learn how to build high quality online courses, or

 improve the one that you have already built, is to

 sign up for one of the Faculty Commons’ training programs.
 Here’s a rundown of what is available in ascending order of the

 time required for each training.
 Keep in mind though that sometimes